Room No. 103

-Room No. 103 (2015) is a Bengali film directed by Aniket Chattopadhyay and produced by Kaustav Roy.
-This film is comedy with thriller elements.
+Room No. 103 is a 2015 Indian Bengali-language drama film directed by Aniket Chattopadhyay and produced by Kaustav Roy.
+This film is a comedy with thriller elements.

 Plot

-The story of the film revolves around a hotel name Raat Din.
-Rudra Chatterjee is the manager of the hotel for 33 years.
+The story of the film revolves around a hotel named Raat Din.
+Rudra Chatterjee has been the manager of the hotel for 33 years.
 In these 33 years in the hotel he has gathered many experiences.
 He is narrating four stories in this film.